01 Jul What Have You Done Today to Make You Feel Proud?

 Next came the City of Liverpool Student of the Year and this was presented to:

-- This learner has made the most exceptional progress
+- Josh has made the most exceptional progress

 - Socially, and

-- This learner is in year 11 so has a positive progression to make beyond school and has already secured a place at Hugh Baird College.
+- Josh is in year 11 so has a positive progression to make beyond school and has already secured a place at Hugh Baird College.

 Well done Josh you deserve it!